AlainJoss/leaf-segmentator/README.md

 ## Example

-The area of the segmented leaf is computed considering all non-white pixels.
+The area of the segmented leaf is computed considering all non-white pixels after segmentation.

 Leaf area: 20.99 $cm^2$